G0ble/Shodan-Explorer/README.md

 # Shodan-Explorer
-This script converts any search from Shodan.io into a text file through the terminal
+This script converts a search from Shodan.io into a text file through the terminal.
+This project is in the making and is my first attempt at creating an "advanced" script.

 Use: ./Shodan-Explorer.sh -q "search query" -l "limited results" -f "filename"